Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Methodology

 \section{Methodology}

 We revisit the notion of box embeddings presented in Query2Box~\cite{query2box} and propose \method{}, a box embedding model for queries.
 We acknowledge that box embeddings are not closed under negation and this limitation was addressed by using other geometric spaces~\cite{betae,cone}.
-However, we provide an approximation of negation, when the result of negating of a query is intersected with another query.
+However, we model negation as a geometric exclusion constraint.
+Our proposed constraint works for the case `A but not B', which is the negation form typically found in knowledge graph queries.